MrNothing/Consciousness/README.md

 # Implementation
 See: https://github.com/MrNothing/General-AI-Modules

-Representing data
-The outside world can be represented as a function of space and time that returns a set of properties.

-At a fixed time T0, a simple version of this is the voxel representation of data:
-The red cube has the following coordinates: x = {-2, -2, -2, T0}
-and
-f(-2, -2, -2, T0) = {red}

 # Morality
 As stated before, consciousness can exist without an objective function.
 Using a conscious system for its predictive abilities show no relationship with any form of suffering.
 However, designing a system with consciousness that is controlled by an objective function is a system that might be very close to ourselves.
 This leads to a natural empathy for this system especially if its creator choses to make it look like us.